 The philosophy at Ampelos is one where the winemaking process should be completely natural.
 The addition of yeast, nutrients, malolactic bacteria, enzymes, and the artificial color is nonexistent.
 The idea is to let the juice develop into wine in its own way.
 There are almost no sulfur additions or just enough to keep the wine protected from bacteria and oxidation.

-Ampelos packaging is as environmental as possible.
-The winery uses at least 45% recycled glass, made in the United States for bottling.
+Ampelos packaging is as environmentally as possible.
+The winery uses at least 45% recycled glass made in the United States for bottling.
 They are also moving away from foil wraps since these cannot be recycled.
-The corks are Diam, which is TCS free and created with a process that efficiently uses cork bark.
+The corks are Diam, which is TCS-free and created with a process that efficiently uses cork bark.
 Gravity is used for racking.

 Cardboard leftover from glass shipments is recycled for marketing material.
 Other cardboard is used for erosion control at the ranch.
 The refuse of stems, skins, seeds, and lees from racking is returned to the vineyard and used in the compost.